glademiller/quit-yo-jibber/README.md

     (defn cookie? [conn msg] (if (= (:body msg) "yes") "COOKIE" "Oh, okay."))
     (send-question conn "person@gmail.com" "Would you like a cookie?" cookie?)

-You can get roster information like so (see also the roster and available functions):
+You can get roster information like so (see also the roster, available, on-their-phone and on-their-desktop functions):

     (online conn)
     => ("me@example.com", "person@gmail.com", "friend@yahoo.com")